What an MLP Knows, When It's a Kernel

 Activation pattern of a standard ReLU unit (left) and a Yat kernel unit (right) over a 2D input space.
 Both have the same parameter direction.
 The ReLU unit fires across the entire half-plane in the direction of w, with no notion of where the response is centred.
 The kernel unit has a single localised peak at the prototype W. Click either chart to rotate the parameter; the slider does the same.
 The contrast is the entire argument: the kernel unit carries a prototype in input space; the ReLU unit carries only a direction.

-A pairwise score on every input/unit pair. yu(x)=k(x,Wu)y_u(\mathbf{x}) = k(\mathbf{x}, \mathbf{W}_u) is a real number that says how strongly x\mathbf{x} matches the unit’s centre.
-The unit’s activation is literally that score; this is what the layer computes.
-The ReLU unit’s output is a scalar function of one direction, with no symmetric notion of similarity between the input and any other point.
+A pairwise score on every input/unit pair.
+The unit’s activation yu(x)=k(x,Wu)y_u(\mathbf{x}) = k(\mathbf{x}, \mathbf{W}_u) is a real number that says how strongly x\mathbf{x} matches the unit’s centre, and the score is not a diagnostic bolted on afterwards: it is literally what the layer computes.
+The ReLU unit’s output, by contrast, is a scalar function of one direction, with no symmetric notion of similarity between the input and any other point.

 A learnable centre in input space.
-Wu\mathbf{W}_u is the point the unit is looking for.
-Because the response is highest when x\mathbf{x} matches Wu\mathbf{W}_u, the weight vector is, formally, a soft prototype — interpretable in the same vocabulary as the network’s inputs.
+A score of “how close” has to be close to something, and that something is Wu\mathbf{W}_u: the point the unit is looking for.
+Because the response is highest when x\mathbf{x} matches Wu\mathbf{W}_u, the weight vector is, formally, a soft prototype, interpretable in the same vocabulary as the network’s inputs.
 The standard MLP weight w\mathbf{w} is a direction; the kernel unit’s weight is a point.

 A normalised contribution mass.
-If the layer’s downstream consumer normalises the activations — by softmax, L1L_1, anything that converts non-negative scores to a partition of unity — the result is a contribution distribution over prototypes.
-Statements of the form ”45%45\% of this output came from unit u7u_7” are first-class.
+Because kernel scores are non-negative, they can be normalised: softmax, L1L_1, anything that converts non-negative scores to a partition of unity turns the layer’s activations into a contribution distribution over prototypes.
+Statements of the form ”45%45\% of this output came from unit u7u_7” become first-class.

 A geometry on the inputs.
-The kernel induces a metric on input space: two inputs are close iff their unit-score profiles are close.
+And once every input carries a full profile of scores, the profiles induce a metric on input space: two inputs are close iff their unit-score profiles are close.
 For a Mercer kernel the metric is genuinely Riemannian; the layer pulls the network’s downstream notion of “near” back to a metric on Rn\mathbb{R}^n that the network respects.

 These are the four objects practitioners pick up when they read an attention head and put down when they try to read a position-wise MLP.